 If you recently discovered your spouse cheated and you are still roiling from the shock, you might feel despair about whether surviving infidelity is possible.

 As devastating as it is, from here you have to figure out how to get on with your life and meet the challenge of surviving infidelity.

 Now that you know the truth, you can get a head start on surviving infidelity.
-These 10 tips will help you navigate the roller coaster of discovering your spouse cheated.
+Doing these 10 things immediately after you catch your spouse cheating can help you survive infidelity.

 There’s a world of difference between having suspicions and knowing.
 The belief that cheating happens only to other people, and certainly not to a loving partner like you, can keep you inside a bubble of denial for a long time.

 The shock of discovering an affair is a big deal.
 Your world turns upside down; you feel shaken to the core and flooded by over-powering emotions that you’re afraid might overwhelm you.
 You wonder if you’ll ever feel like yourself again.
 Be assured that you will, but it’ll take time, a support network, and large doses of self-care to get you through.
 Surviving infidelity is not for sissies.